-Georgia vocational school students getting ready to hit the workforce are graduating into a favorable market.
+Georgia trade and vocational school students getting ready to hit the workforce are graduating into a favorable market.
 Forbes rated the Peach State No. 6 in its 2018 list of the best states for business, and the three top non-military employment sectors in the state each feature numerous opportunities for graduates of technical schools in Georgia.

 Certain cities and metro areas in Georgia may be especially good destinations for technical school graduates in specific career fields, as well.
 There are two hospitals among the top employers in Sandy Springs, for example, which suggests that the city may be due for a heavy portion of the more than 60,000 healthcare jobs expected to emerge in the state by 2026.
 Graduates of construction and welding trade schools in Georgia might be best served to angle their job search toward Atlanta, which ranked No. 4 among fast-growing metro areas in the country in 2018.

-Why is Georgia Good for Vocational/Career Schools?
+Why is Georgia Good for Vocational/Technical Schools?

 Trade or vocational school training, also known as career technical education (CTE), offers a few things that four-year bachelor's degrees can't.
 For one thing, most programs at technical schools in Georgia can be completed in no more than two years of full-time study, and students hoping to hit the job market fast can earn a wide range of diplomas and career certificates in anywhere from three months to a year.

 If students begin preparing early for their trade school education, their chances of success tend to rise.
 That's another reason that Georgia is a good place for technical school study -- 70 percent of students enrolled in public high schools take some form of CTE training before graduating.
 Georgia is also home to the Technical College System of Georgia (TCGS), which works to coordinate and optimize the efforts of individual trade school campuses.